torproject/tor/doc/HACKING/CodingStandardsRust.md

    or 2) should fail (i.e. in a unittest).

-   You SHOULD NOT use `unwrap()` anywhere in which it is possible to handle the potential error the eel operator, `?` or another non panicing way.
+   You SHOULD NOT use `unwrap()` anywhere in which it is possible to handle the potential error with the eel operator, `?` or another non panicking way.
    For example, consider a function which parses a string into an integer:

         fn parse_port_number(config_string: &str) -> u16 {